-This map identifies and displays key features of laws that seek to prevent traumatic brain injuries (concussions) in youth sports.
-The map includes laws from 50 states and the District of Columbia from 2009 to 2013.
+This map identifies and displays key features of laws that seek to prevent traumatic brain injuries (more commonly known as concussions) in youth sports.
+The map includes laws from 50 states and the District of Columbia in effect from January 2009 to July 2017.

 Each year as many as 300,000 young people suffer traumatic brain injuries (TBIs) from playing sports.
 TBIs can have serious short and long term health effects.
 Most states have adopted laws aimed at reducing harm from youth sports TBIs, and this portal is designed to identify and display key features of such laws.